-Charles “Mike” Hardy recalls student life at the University of Montana in the 1930s.
-He talks about his favorite classes and teachers in the School of Forestry as well as the organizations and events that took place on campus including Aber Day, the Forester’s Ball, and sports events.
-Hardy discusses the financial aspect of attending UM during the 1930s and details the cost of tuition, room, and board, and prices of various other items and services.
-He describes meeting his wife on campus, and asking her on a date three years later.
+Charles “Mike” Hardy recalls student life at the University of Montana (UM) in the 1930s.
+He talks about his favorite classes and teachers in the School of Forestry as well as the organizations and events that took place on campus including Aber Day, the Forester’s Ball, and sporting events.
+Hardy discusses the financial aspect of attending UM during the ‘30s and details the cost of tuition, room, and board, and various other services.
+He describes meeting his wife on campus and asking her on a date three years later.
 Hardy concludes by describing his accomplishments at the University, which included getting along well with others, and he advises current UM students to take classes outside their major, be a good person, and study.

-United States Forest Service; University history; University of Montana students; School of Forestry, University of Montana; Aber Day; Forester’s Ball; Singing on the Steps; University of Montana alumni; Student life
+U.S. Forest Service; University of Montana-Missoula; School of Forestry; Aber Day; Forester’s Ball; Singing on the Steps; University of Montana alumni; Student life

 University of Montana Centennial Oral History Project, OH 270, Archives and Special Collections, Mansfield Library, University of Montana-Missoula

 Copyright to this collection is held by the interview participants and by the Maureen and Mike Mansfield Library, University of Montana-Missoula.
 Permission may be required for use.
 For further information please contact Archives and Special Collections: (406) 243-2053 / firstname.lastname@example.org